jlcmoore/poetrydata/README.md

 Scraper for Poetry Foundation Website

 *Usage*
-Simply run the scraper with no arguments and it will prompt you for a poet.
-After you enter the poet's name, if it is a valid poet on the site, the program will proceed to download all of the poet's works to a text file.
+Simply run the scrape.py with no arguments and it will prompt you for a poet.
+After you enter the poet's name, if it is a valid poet on the site, the program will proceed to download all of the poet's works into a sqlite database.
+If you do not enter a poet, it will read from poets.txt to batch download all of their poems.

-Keep in mind that there is no error handling here, and the url creation is very stupid.
-Nevertheless, I hope this helps you in your endeavors to combine the arts with computer science.
+There is little error handling here and the url creation is not sophisicated.

-This was created as a tool to populate a Markov Model and generate poems.
-See the PDF file titled ```selection1``` for more details.
-Enjoy!